TengMCing/PhD/Thesis/04-chap4.html.md

 To make the statistical testing procedure and trained computer vision model widely accessible, we developed the R package `autovi`.
 In addition, we created a web-based tool that offers a user-friendly interface, enabling users to diagnose their residual plots without the need to install any dependencies required by the `autovi` package.

-The remainder of this chapter is structured as follows: @sec-autovi provides a detailed documentation of the `autovi` package, including its usage and workflow. @sec-autovi-web focuses on the `autovi.web` interface, describing its design and usage, along with illustrative examples.
+The remainder of this chapter is structured as follows: @sec-autovi provides a detailed documentation of the `autovi` package, including its usage and infrastructure. @sec-autovi-web focuses on the `autovi.web` interface, describing its design and usage, along with illustrative examples.
 Finally, @sec-autovi-conclusion presents the main conclusions of this work.

 ## autovi {#sec-autovi}

 The main purpose of `autovi` is to provide rejection decisions and $p$-values for testing whether a regression model is correctly specified.
 The package introduces a novel approach to automating statistical analysis, particularly in the interpretation of residual plots.
 The name `autovi` stands for automated visual inference.
-While initially designed for linear regression residual diagnostics, it has the potential to be extended to broader visual inference applications, as we'll discuss in section @sec-autovi-workflow.
+While initially designed for linear regression residual diagnostics, it has the potential to be extended to broader visual inference applications, as we'll discuss in section @sec-autovi-infrastructure.

-### Implementation
+### Implementation {#sec-autovi-implementation}

 `autovi` is built upon the `bandicoot` object-oriented programming (OOP) system [@bandicoot], which marks a departure from R's conventional S3 generic system.
-The adoption of an OOP architecture enhances flexibility and modularity, enabling users to redefine key functions within the workflow through method overriding.
+The adoption of an OOP architecture enhances flexibility and modularity, enabling users to redefine key functions within the infrastructure through method overriding.
 While similar functionality could be replicated using R's S3 system with generic functions, the OOP system offers a more structured and extensible foundation for the package.

-The workflow of `autovi` demonstrates the effective integration of multiple programming languages and libraries to create a comprehensive analytical tool.
+The infrastructure of `autovi` demonstrates the effective integration of multiple programming languages and libraries to create a comprehensive analytical tool.
 It depends on five core libraries from Python and R, each contributing critically to the analysis pipeline.
 In Python, `pillow` [@clark2015pillow] handles image processing tasks, including reading PNG files of residual plots, resizing them, and converting them into input tensors for further analysis.
 The `TensorFlow` [@abadi2016tensorflow] library, a cornerstone of contemporary machine learning, is employed to predict the visual signal strength of these residual plots,  utilizing a pre-trained convolutional neural network.

 Within the R environment, `autovi` utilizes several powerful libraries. `ggplot2` [@ggplot2] is employed to generate the initial residual plots, which are then saved as PNG files, using as the primary visual input for the analysis.
 The `cassowaryr` [@mason2022cassowaryr] library calculates scagnostics (scatter plot diagnostics) of the residual plots, providing numerical features that capture various statistical properties of the plots.
 These scagnostics complement the visual analysis by supplying quantitative metrics as secondary input to the computer vision model.
-The `reticulate` [@reticulate] package is used to bridge R and Python, allowing for seamless communication between the two languages and supporting an integrated workflow.
+The `reticulate` [@reticulate] package is used to bridge R and Python, allowing for seamless communication between the two languages and supporting an integrated infrastructure.

 The package includes internal functions to check the current Python environment used by the `reticulate` package.
 If the necessary Python packages are not installed in the Python interpreter, an error will be raised.
 If you want to select a specific Python environment, you can do so by calling the `reticulate::use_python()` function before using the `autovi` package.